 Skip to main content

-Featured image for: Seller Closing Costs Texas: Complete 2026 Guide
+Featured image for: Texas Seller Closing Costs 2026: How Much Sellers Pay

-Here’s the thing—nobody likes surprises at the closing table.
-I still remember a seller back in 2004 who nearly fell out of her chair when she saw the final settlement statement.
-She’d budgeted for commissions but hadn’t accounted for title insurance, prorated taxes, or the buyer’s repair credits.
-Her “profit” shrank by almost $18,000 more than she’d expected.
+Nobody likes surprises at the closing table.
+I still think about a seller I worked with back in 2004 who almost slid out of her chair when the final settlement statement landed in front of her.
+She’d budgeted for the commission.
+She hadn’t budgeted for title and escrow fees, prorated taxes, and the repair credits we’d negotiated with the buyer.
+Her take-home came in about $18,000 under what she’d pictured.

 What Are the Main Seller Closing Costs in Texas?